ranjitgautam828-eng/cybersecurity-fundamentals/linux/README.md

       - Some complex ideas come first alphabetically (like `📁 Absolute Path` before basic commands).

   **Solution:**

     - Each concept is **self-contained**

     - Cross-references point to related sections

-    - Just keep reading — it will make sense later
+    -Just keep reading — it will make sense later

  5. 🧩 Concepts Included, Not Just Commands
    - Description (If needed)